 Saffron tea supports cognitive health by improving memory and protecting against neurodegenerative diseases like Alzheimer’s.
 The antioxidants in saffron help protect brain cells from oxidative damage, which can lead to cognitive decline.

-Consuming saffron tea regularly may enhance mental clarity, improve learning ability, and reduce symptoms of depression, benefiting long-term brain health.
+Regular consumption of saffron tea may increase focus, enhance mental clarity, improve learning ability, and reduce symptoms of depression, benefiting long-term brain health.

 7. Weight Management